Google doodle celebrates Children's Day with a 'Walking Tree'

 Bengaluru, Nov 14: Children's Day 2019 is celebrated in India on November 14 every year.
 November 14 is also the birth anniversary of India's first prime minister Jawaharlal Nehru, who is fondly known as Chacha Nehru, was born in 1889.
 Since Nehru was known for his love for children, he always said that as children are the future of the nation they should be nurtured carefully always.

-Search engine Google celebrated Children's Day in India with a doodle drawn by seven-year-old student, Divyanshi Singhal, who hails from Gurgaon and a 2nd grade student.
+Search engine Google celebrated Children's Day in India with a doodle drawn by a seven-year-old student, Divyanshi Singhal, who hails from Gurgaon and a 2nd-grade student.
 She is also the winner of the 2019 Doodle for Google competition in India.
 The competition saw participation from over 50 cities across the country.

 Today's Google Doodle dedicated to 30th anniversary of Berlin Wall